makyo/writing/work/claw17/disappearance.md

 "Yeah, probably not a good look," I say.
 I can't quite laugh yet, but I do manage a sort of 'heh'.

-"You're a bit of a mess, anyway."
+"You are a bit of a mess."

 I look down over my shirt and skirt.
 They're both rumpled.
 My shirt's still damp from my tears, and my skirt has picked up a stain from the floor behind the bar --- probably old coffee.
 I grin.
 "Fair."

 I let Aurora drive as I focus on rehydrating.
 I want to just gulp down the water, but I've made enough of a mess of myself tonight.
 No sense risking a spill.
-Probably healthier that way, anyway.
+Probably better for me that way, anyway.

 It's about a forty-five minute walk from Adam's to Starry Night, and about twenty-five on the bus.
 I never realized how long the bus took, though, as it takes us less than ten minutes to get back to the long-stay.
 I laugh at the thought.